verveguy/tana-helper/README.md

 See [Webhooks README](docs/README_WEBHOOKS.md) for more details.

-## Pinecone support
+## Vector database support

-Pinecone is a vector database that lets you take arbitrary chunks of text, turn them into "embeddings" (vectors) via OpenAI and then store.
+ChromaDB, Weaviate and Pinecone are all vector databases that let you take arbitrary chunks of text, turn them into "embeddings" (vectors) via OpenAI and then store.
 Why do this?
-So that you can take some other chunk of text, turn it into a vector and then use that vecotr to _query your Pinecone database_.
+So that you can take some other chunk of text, turn it into a vector and then use that vector to _query your database_.

 This is a very powerful idea.
 It basically means Tana can have full semantic similarity search today, while we wait for Tana themselves to make this magical as part of the product.

+There's three variants offered by `tana-helper`: ChromaDB and Weaviate (both local on your laptop) and Pinecone (hosted service).
+The latter requires a Pinecone account and you will need to create a Pinecone index within a Pinecone "environment" (Region).
+The default index name is `tana-helper` although this can also be configured.

 For details, see the Tana templates located at [https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A](https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A)